jiangys30/HoC_project/README.md

 # HoC_project

-All source data and codes for the generation of figures in the **"High-resolution Microbiome Analysis of Host-Rich Samples Using 2bRAD-M Without Host Depletion"** manuscript can be found in the **Figures** folder
+All source data and codes for the generation of figures in the **"High-resolution Microbiome Analysis of Host-Rich Samples Using 2bRAD-M Without Host Depletion"** manuscript can be found in the **Figures** folder.
+Fig. 1 was generated using BioRender.